 If the first thing you think about when you hear the term “radar gun” is speeding tickets, think again.
-Police certainly use them regularly for traffic control and monitoring, but radar guns also have uses in areas that are a bit more fun.
+While police certainly use them regularly for traffic control and monitoring, radar guns also have uses in areas that are a bit more fun.

 Radar guns are frequently used by police to measure vehicle speeds for traffic enforcement.
 Radar guns are also used in sports.
 There are two technologies used to measure speed: the Doppler effect and laser.